bcmpinc/StardewHack/WearMoreRings/README.md

 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*

 * `Rings`: Number of ring slots available.
 Normally this is 2, this mod increases it to 8.
 Max = 20.
-* `BonusTrinket`: Whether you get two trinket slots for the price of one (untested).
+* `BonusTrinket`: Whether unlocking trinkets gives you two slots instead of one (untested).

 ## Console Commands
 * `player_openforge`:        Opens the forge menu.